Student Travel Proposal

-- Incomplete paperwork or non-compliance with any condition of this program could result in refusal of funding for the individual or the organization for the following full year.
-If paperwork is completed at a later time, the individual or group may be reinstated for future funding.
+- Incomplete forms or non-compliance with any condition of this program could result in refusal of funding for the individual or the organization for the following full year.
+If form is completed at a later time, the individual or group may be reinstated for future funding.
 Additionally, if a student does not attend the conference for any reason and travel arrangements have been purchased, that student is responsible for paying back all costs to the program.
 If the student chooses to not pay the program back, that student may have to go through the judicial process.

 Student Travel Due Dates

 |October 2015||August 1, 2015|

 |March 2016||January 6, 2016|

 |April 2016||February 1, 2016|